how is tuning fork used in medical testing

 Diagnosing Hearing Loss with Tuning Forks

 One of the primary applications of tuning forks is in the diagnosis of hearing loss.
 The Rinne and Weber tests are two pivotal assessments used to differentiate between conductive and sensorineural hearing losses.
-Conductive hearing loss occurs when there is a problem conducting sound waves anywhere along the route through the outer ear, tympanic membrane (ear drum), or middle ear (ossicles).
+Conductive hearing loss occurs when there is a problem conducting sound waves anywhere along the route through the outer ear, tympanic membrane (ear drum) or middle ear (ossicles).
 Sensorineural hearing loss is a type of hearing loss in which the root cause lies in the vestibulocochlear nerve, the inner ear, or central processing centers of the brain.

 Neurological Assessments with Tuning Forks